Volumetric medical image segmentation through dual self-distillation in U-shaped networks

 \subsection{U-shaped backbone with Dual Self-distillation (DSD)}

-We propose a novel dual self-distillation (DSD) framework for U-shaped backbones as shown by the purple and blue dashed arrows in Fig. \ref{fig:figure1}.
+We propose a novel DSD framework for U-shaped backbones as shown by the purple and blue dashed arrows in Fig. \ref{fig:figure1}.
 Our DSD framework consists of two main components.

-(i) \textbf{Distillation from ground-truth labels}: the first part (purple dashed arrows in Fig. \ref{fig:figure1}) is the distillation of knowledge from the ground-truth labels $G$ to each decoder of the U-shaped network.
+(i) \textbf{Distillation from GT Labels}: the first part (purple dashed arrows in Fig. \ref{fig:figure1}) is the distillation of knowledge from the GT Labels $G$ to each decoder of the U-shaped network.
 This process is known as deep supervision in medical image segmentation \cite{dou20173d}.
-For our DSD framework, we calculate the Dice Cross-Entropy (DCE) loss (Eq. \ref{equation:DiceCE1}) between each decoder layer's softmax output $D_i \vert_{i=1}^{Z}$ and the ground-truth labels $G$.
+For our DSD framework, we calculate the Dice Cross-Entropy (DCE) loss (Eq. \ref{equation:DiceCE1}) between each decoder layer's softmax output $D_i \vert_{i=1}^{Z}$ and the GT Labels $G$.
 This loss is defined as:

 where, $L_{DS}$ denotes the deep supervision loss, $Z$ denotes the number of decoders in the U-shaped architecture, $L_{DCE}^{D_i}$ denotes the Dice cross-entropy loss between $i^{th}$ decoder and $G$, and $\eta$ denotes the coefficient that controls the amount of supervision from $G$ to $D_i \vert_{i=1}^{Z}$.